buildbuddy-io/buildbuddy/docs/rbe-setup.md

 --extra_toolchains=@buildbuddy_toolchain//:cc_toolchain
 ```

+If you're looking for an llvm based toolchain instead, take a look at [this project](https://github.com/grailbio/bazel-toolchain).

 ### Java toolchain

 If your project depends on Java code, you'll need 4 more flags to tell the executors where to look for Java tools.